UWPCE-PythonCert/ProgrammingInPython/source/modules/Closures.rst

     In [42]: x
     Out[42]: 10

 **NOTE:** The use of ``global`` is frowned upon -- having global variables manipulated in arbitrary other scopes makes for buggy, hard to maintain code!
+You hardly ever need to use ``global`` -- if a function needs to manipulate a value, you should pass that value into the function, or have it return a value that can then be used to change the global name.

 ``nonlocal`` keyword
 --------------------

-The other limitation with ``global`` is that there is only one global namespace, so what if you are in a nested scope, and want to get at the value outside the current scope, but not all the way up at the global scope:
+The other limitation with ``global`` is that there is only one global namespace.
+What if you are in a nested scope, and want to get at the value outside the current scope, but not all the way up at the global scope:

 .. code-block:: ipython